 → If you’re not super fit, I highly suggest taking a day off to relax after doing the gorilla trek at Bwindi National Park.
 You’ll likely be trekking for several hours in the jungle and your legs will be absolutely killing you the next day.
 There are lots of lodges around Bwindi like Gorilla Valley Lodge that are perfect to relax with stunning jungle views around you.
 Trust me, you’ll thank me for this one later!

 → If you’re traveling to Rwanda and Kenya as well, get yourself an East Africa Visa (available on arrival at all airports for most nationalities).
 A single visa to Uganda costs $50, the one for Kenya will set you back $50, and a visa to enter Rwanda costs $30.
 The East Africa Visa costs $100 and allows entry to all three countries.

 → Girls: Dress conservatively.
 While you’ll be okay sporting shorts and tank tops in lodges and/or hostels, you’ll be better off covering your legs down to your knees when out and about in villages or smaller towns.

 → Tip your guides.
-Salaries in Uganda are really low (as low as $1.63 per month based on this resource).
+Salaries in Uganda are really low and most guides depend on tips to make a living.
 A good average to tip your guide would be $7-$12 per person/day.

 → Get yourself a GRAYL water purifying bottle.
 The tap water in Uganda isn’t safe to drink, and you’ll have to buy bottled water constantly.
 The GRAYL is a bottle that purifies all sources of water in a matter of seconds by removing bacteria, viruses, and chemicals.
 You’ll save money in the long run, and you’ll make your trip to this stunning region of the world more environmentally-friendly.